Oghma-Infinium/Twisted-Skyrim/README.md

 ## Issues

 Please check the [FAQ](https://github.com/Oghma-Infinium/Twisted-Skyrim/blob/main/FAQ.md) first if you have any issues.
- If you encounter any bugs or issues while playing the list, the [Twisted Skyrim](https://discord.gg/wakingdreams) support server is preferred and will have the fastest turn around time for support.
+ If you encounter any bugs or issues while playing the list, the [Waking Dreams](https://discord.gg/wakingdreams) support server is preferred and will have the fastest turn around time for support.
 Alternatively, you can leave an issue report on the Github [Issues Page](https://github.com/Oghma-Infinium/Twisted-Skyrim/issues) or leave a bug report on the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/132034?tab=bugs))

 ## Credits and Thanks